jbloewencolon/Steam-Game-Review-Sentiment-Analysis/README.md

 **Model: XGB**
 ![XGB_first.png](https://github.com/jbloewencolon/Phase-4-Game-Sentiment-Analyzer/blob/main/Images/XGB%20first.PNG)

-So it looks like our model might have some fitting on the training data, but does seem to be doing well on the test data.
+Not great!
+Our model isn't much better than a coinflip on the training data, and doing even worse on the test data.
 However, tuning the hyperparameters of our XGB model using GridSearchCV, did not actually results in better scores, so we will keep our model as is.
+Let's see if we can improve our model with some sentiment analysis:

 **Model: TextBlob Sentiment Analysis**